Rain: Monsoons

 The equatorial region near the Intertropical Convergence Zone (ITCZ), or monsoon trough, is the wettest portion of the world's continents.
 Annually, the rain belt within the tropics marches northward by August, then moves back southward into the Southern Hemisphere by February and March.
 Within Asia, rainfall is favored across its southern portion from India east and northeast across the Philippines and southern China into Japan due to the monsoon advecting moisture primarily from the Indian Ocean into the region.
-The monsoon trough can reach as far north as the 40th parallel in East Asia during August before moving southward thereafter.
-Its poleward progression is accelerated by the onset of the summer monsoon which is characterized by the development of lower air pressure (a thermal low) over the warmest part of Asia.
+The monsoon trough can reach as far north as the 40th parallel in East Asia during August before moving southward after that.
+Its poleward progression is accelerated by the onset of the summer monsoon, which is characterized by the development of lower air pressure (a thermal low) over the warmest part of Asia.
 Similar, but weaker, monsoon circulations are present over North America and Australia.

-During the summer, the Southwest monsoon combined with Gulf of California and Gulf of Mexico moisture moving around the subtropical ridge in the Atlantic Ocean bring the promise of afternoon and evening thunderstorms to the southern tier of the United States as well as the Great Plains.
+During the summer, the Southwest monsoon combined with Gulf of California and Gulf of Mexico moisture moving around the subtropical ridge in the Atlantic Ocean brings the promise of afternoon and evening thunderstorms to the southern tier of the United States as well as the Great Plains.
 The eastern half of the contiguous United States east of the 98th meridian, the mountains of the Pacific Northwest, and the Sierra Nevada range are the wetter portions of the nation, with average rainfall exceeding 30 in per year.
 Tropical cyclones enhance precipitation across southern sections of the United States, as well as Puerto Rico, the United States Virgin Islands, the Northern Mariana Islands, Guam, and American Samoa.

 Impact of the Westerlies

-Westerly flow from the mild north Atlantic leads to wetness across western Europe, in particular Ireland and the United Kingdom, where the western coasts can receive between 1000 mm, at sea level and 2500 mm, on the mountains of rain per year.
+Westerly flow from the mild North Atlantic leads to wetness across western Europe, in particular Ireland and the United Kingdom, where the western coasts can receive between 1000 mm, at sea level and 2500 mm, on the mountains of rain per year.
 Bergen, Norway is one of the more famous European rain-cities with its yearly precipitation of 2250 mm on average.
 During the fall, winter, and spring, Pacific storm systems bring most of Hawaii and the western United States much of their precipitation.
 Over the top of the ridge, the jet stream brings a summer precipitation maximum to the Great Lakes.
 Large thunderstorm areas known as mesoscale convective complexes move through the Plains, Midwest, and Great Lakes during the warm season, contributing up to 10% of the annual precipitation to the region.

-The El Niño-Southern Oscillation affects the precipitation distribution, by altering rainfall patterns across the western United States, Midwest, the Southeast, and throughout the tropics.
-There is also evidence that global warming is leading to increased precipitation to the eastern portions of North America, while droughts are becoming more frequent in the tropics and subtropics.
+The El Niño-Southern Oscillation affects the precipitation distribution by altering rainfall patterns across the western United States, Midwest, the Southeast, and throughout the tropics.
+There is also evidence that global warming leads to increased precipitation and higher frequency of extreme precipitation events in the eastern portions of North America, while rainfall is becoming less frequent and in lower amounts in the tropics, subtropics, and the western United States.